Sheel2007/Sheel2007/README.md

 - 👋 Hi, I’m @Sheel2007
 - 👀 I’m interested in artificial intelligence and machine learning in python.
-- 🌱 I’m currently learning unsupervised machine learning
+- 🌱 I’m currently making a Covid-19 symptom clustering model.
-- 💞️ I’m looking to collaborate on a machine learning website for cancer detection, would love to find someone for web design.
+- 💞️ I’m looking to collaborate on selling a machine learning model.
-- 📫 How to reach me ...
+- 📫 How to reach me sheel_arsenal@icloud.com

 <!---
 Sheel2007/Sheel2007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.